-The Texas Education Agency (TEA) is responsible for providing a special education mediation program.
+The TEA Office of Legal Services oversees the Special Education Mediation program.
 Parents and school districts can find information about the special education mediation program on this page.

 TEA designed the Special Education Dispute Resolution Handbook to assist parents, school officials, and other interested parties

 resolution system.
 The handbook contains information about the mediation

 program including frequently asked questions.
 It is not intended to be legal advice.
 If you need legal advice about a special education matter you may contact a

 private attorney.
 TEA cannot provide legal advice.
 The Special Education Dispute Resolution Handbook is also available in Spanish.

 The special education mediators provide this special education mediation survey to parties following the completion of the mediation process.

 A mediation request must be sent in writing to TEA by mail, fax or hand delivery.
 TEA designed a model special education mediation request form.
 You are not required to use the model form, but TEA encourages its use.
 The mediation request must be mailed, hand-delivered or faxed to TEA.
 Although not required, TEA recommends that the requester also provide a copy to the other party.

 The information below may also be helpful to you: